How to get to New York City’s airports: a full guide

 “LaGuardia is a car service for me, but I use a local one instead of the big guys.
 It’s half the price – and if you pay in cash, it can be even cheaper.
 A popular one is Arecibo.
 There are others like Carmel and Dial 7 that only old-school New Yorkers like me know about, and while it’s a bit clunkier than Lyft or Uber, it’s so insanely cheap."

 “I am obsessed with the Q70 SBS (aka the LaGuardia Link).
-The Jackson Heights–Roosevelt Ave/74 St subway station is only 15 or 20 minutes from Midtown on the express subway; you can pick it up from a dedicated bus platform right where you get out.
+The Jackson Heights–Roosevelt Ave/74 St subway station is only 15 or 20 minutes from Midtown on the express subway.
+You transfer to the Q70 from a bus platform within the station.
 (No need to get a ticket – tap to pay when you board.)
 The bus then takes a dedicated lane on the freeway to whisk you on to the airport; in good traffic, you’ll be at your terminal in 10 minutes.
 Oh, and if you have time, grab a bite at a Colombian, Tibetan or Indian restaurant in Jackson Heights en route.
 It’s really one of New York’s most exciting neighborhoods.”

 "If I were headed to LGA from Manhattan, I'd take advantage of Uber’s new shuttle that leaves from Penn Station, Port Authority Terminal and Grand Central Terminal.
 It costs around $20, which I would gladly pay in exchange for not having to worry about navigating the subway with bulky luggage.
 They've also launched routes to and from Downtown Brooklyn and Harlem."